google/WebFundamentals/src/content/en/updates/2011/08/Debugging-the-Filesystem-API.md

 {% include "web/_shared/contributors/ericbidelman.html" %}

-The [HTML5 Filesystem](http://www.html5rocks.com/tutorials/file/filesystem/) is a powerful API.
+The [HTML5 Filesystem](http://www.html5rocks.com/tutorials/file/filesystem/){: .external } is a powerful API.
 With power, comes complexity.
 With complexity, comes more debugging frustrations.
 It's an unfortunate fact that the Chrome [DevTools](/web/tools/chrome-devtools) currently do not have support for the Filesystem API.
 It makes debugging it more difficult than it should be.
 By difficult, I mean being required to write code to list/remove files in the filesystem.

 During my [endeavors](http://oreilly.com/catalog/0636920021360) with the Filesystem API, I picked up a couple of tips along the way that I thought I'd pass along.
 Each tip has its own set of limitations, but using a combination of these will get you 90% of the way.
 Here are the top 5: